cargo-deny

 - Highlights the path to the lowest duplicate version.
 Highlighted insimplest-path

 - Highlights the path to the duplicate version with the fewest number of total edges to the root of the graph, which will often be the best candidate for removal and/or upgrading.
-Highlighted in.
+Highlighted in .all

 - Highlights both thelowest-version